rclone/rclone/docs/content/overview.md

 ### ModTime ###

-Allmost all cloud storage systems store some sort of timestamp on objects, but several of them not something that is appropriate to use for syncing.
+Almost all cloud storage systems store some sort of timestamp on objects, but several of them not something that is appropriate to use for syncing.
 E.g. some backends will only write a timestamp that represent the time of the upload.
 To be relevant for syncing